 If treatment fails

-GTTs are often curable.
-However, recovery from cancer is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal cancer.
+GTD is often curable.
+However, recovery is not always possible.
+If treatment is not successful, the disease may be called advanced or terminal.

 This diagnosis is stressful, and this is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.